-The implementation of the PYP at our School observes the philosophy and values expressed in the Mission Statements of both Athens College and the IB Organization, while respectful of the National Curriculum.
+The implementation of the PYP at the College observes the philosophy and values as expressed in the Mission Statements of both Athens College and the IB, while remaining respectful of the National Curriculum.

 TRANSDISCIPLINARY UNIT OF INQUIRY

 Transdisciplinary theme: Who We Are

 Unit Title: “Am I what I chose to be?”

 This unit explores our nature, our beliefs and values, our physical and mental health, human relationships, and our obligations.

 Personal, everyday choices play a role in a person’s well-being.

 Lines of Inquiry: